 What is ‘cash flow’ and what does it represent?

 To start off, let’s define ‘Cash flow’.
 Cash flow is the net amount of cash showing the amount of cash being flown in and out of the business, allowing businesses to see the intake of cash, as well as seeing the outtake the business is paying.
-A companies ‘liquidity’ gives the ability to increase the profitability of shareholders, which is determined by the cash flows positivity.
-It represents a measurement within a given period of time, cash flowing in and out of the business.
-With this in mind, it allows the optimisation within the management of cash giving the opportunity to plan ahead in terms of investments, and future financial distress.
+A company’s liquidity’ gives the ability to increase the profitability of shareholders, which is determined by the cash flow positivity.
+It represents a measurement within a given period, cash flowing in and out of the business.
+With this in mind, it allows the optimisation within the management of cash allowing planning in terms of investments, and future financial distress.

 What is the ‘statement’ of cash flow?

 Throughout the entirety of all of the financial statements, ‘cash flow’ holds one of the biggest roles, and even this can be broken down into three different categories.
 The three categories will be broken down into ‘Operating activities’, ‘Investment activities’ and ‘Financing activities’, which all have significant parts in structuring the statement of cash flow.